bosborne/BioPythonUtils/README.md

 KC781786
 ~~~~

-Add an email address to your Settings file ("email_for_eutils") if you want to download from NCBI using EUtils.
+Add an email address to your "Settings - User" file ("email_for_eutils") if you want to download from NCBI using EUtils.

 #### "Genbank To Fasta"